rmau2016/Hash-Cleaner-Iterator/README.md

 IT GENERALLY LOOKS LIKE THIS IN ITERATION MODE:

-First File: [HASH:EMAIL]
+'''First File: [HASH:EMAIL]
 Second File: [HASH:PASS]
 We want [EMAIL:PASS]!
-So we write to a third file...
+So we write to a third file...'''